 visitor is the visitor address of the path

-ts refers to the expiration time of signature (unix timestamp) sign refers to the authorized signature given by the file owner to the visitor. sign=UserSign(owner+visitor+ts+path[0:pathlength]).
+sign refers to the authorized signature given by the file owner to the visitor. sign=UserSign(owner+visitor+ts+path[0:pathlength]).
 ThunderChain File System will verify the signature.
-Within the duration of valid time stamp, if the signature matches, it will be deemed as successful authorization. pathlength refers to the path length of the file to be authorized in file path
+Within the duration of valid time stamp, if the signature matches, it will be deemed as successful authorization.

 [newest/hash]/[pathname]/[filename] are 2 representation formats of file path. newest/[pathname]/[filename] indicates the latest version of the file; hash/[pathname]/[filename] refers to the file in corresponding hash path for the file.